bishtanuj/Mathematics-formula-in-Markdown/README.md

-# Mathematics-formula-in-Markdown
+# Mathematics formula in Markdown
-This repository contains the method of typing mathematical formulas in Markdown
+\alpha